 Receive first-hand information on experiences, concerns and practical SDG implementation activities and get to know the people and policymakers behind the ESDN with the ESDN’s new Blog page!

-Each month, the ESDN will feature a Blog entry from one ESDN Advisory Board member or member country on topics related to sustainable development, the 2030 Agenda and the SDGs, and thereby offer a glimpse into the experiences, concerns, practical implementation activities, etc. of policymakers working in the field of sustainable development.
+The ESDN will feature blog entries from one ESDN Advisory Board member or member country on topics related to sustainable development, the 2030 Agenda and the SDGs, and thereby offer a glimpse into the experiences, concerns, practical implementation activities, etc. of policymakers working in the field of sustainable development.
 We invite all readers to become more familiar with the ESDN, sustainable development, the 2030 Agenda, the SDGs, and those supporting the ESDN’s work in fostering a more sustainable future.

 Economic growth is often seen as an important pillar of modern life styles.
 However, it rests upon increasing production and consumption, which in turn increases the use of resources.
 Nowadays, awareness for the finite nature of fossil fuels, as well as for clean air, soil and water is gaining ground.
 This raises the question on how to deal with economic growth in the future.
 Is it something that can or should be maintained?
 A few thoughts:

 Growth per se is not negative.
 In fact, the Cambridge Dictionary defines it as “the act or process of growing, increasing, developing”.
 This can include various matters: Child growth, plant growth, or personal growth for instance.
 They all increase our quality of life, while not significantly harming the environment.
 This is also pointed out in a briefing recently published by the European Environmental Agency (EEA): “While the planet is finite in its biophysical sense, infinite growth in human existential values, such as beauty, love, and kindness, as well as in ethics, may be possible.”
 Growth, as such, is therefore possible and desirable, if we want to transform into a more sustainable society.